Even though I was born only about an hour away from Ovech Fortress in Bulgaria, I admit that I had never heard of it until very, very recently.

 It was only in 1388 that it was taken with deceit by the advancing Ottoman armies.
 The fortress was reconquered from them twice more, but after the whole of Bulgaria was enslaved by the new occupiers, Ovech eventually was taken by the Ottomans again who used it until the 17th century and then forever abandoned it.

-I was really intrigued.
+Yes, I was really intrigued.
 And I really wanted to see it all for myself.
-As such, I put ‘Ovech Fortress’ under number one on my must-see list for the three weeks I was to spend in Bulgaria between July and August 2016.
+As such, I put ‘Ovech Fortress’ under number one on my to-do list for the three weeks I was to spend in Bulgaria between July and August 2016.

 And so I did.
 I went, I saw it and I was captivated by it all.
 A huge place spread wide on a high plateau taken over by wild grasses and covered with rough rocks between which the remains of what once had been a powerful military settlement quietly stood in the hot sun.